Questing Beast: Medieval literature

-The earlier Perlesvaus, however, offers an entirely different depiction of the Beast.
-There it is described as pure white, smaller than a fox, and beautiful to look at.
-The noise from its belly is the sound of its offspring who tear the creature apart from the inside; the author takes the beast as a symbol of Christ, destroyed by the followers of the Old Law, the Twelve Tribes of Israel.
-Gerbert de Montreuil provides a similar vision of the Beast in his Continuation of Perceval, the Story of the Grail, though he says that it is "wondrously large" and interprets the noise and subsequent gruesome death by its own offspring as a symbol of impious churchgoers who disturb the sanctity of Mass by talking.
-The Beast appears in some other works as well, including stories written in French, Galician, Spanish, and Italian.
+The earlier Perlesvaus, however, offers an entirely different depiction of the Questing Beast.
+There it is described as pure white, relatively small, and beautiful to look at.
+The noise from its belly is the sound of its offspring who tear the creature apart from the inside; the author takes the creature as a symbol of Christ, destroyed by the followers of the Old Law, the Twelve Tribes of Israel.